oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 fluid vector.
 In contrast to the normal combustion chamber, you will need the following fluids: **Air, Fuel and Flue Gas**.
 For this tutorial we will call
 them: **"myAir", "myFuel" and "myFuel_fg"**.
-Do not forget to specify the ranges for pressure and temperature.
+Do not forget to specify the value range for pressure.
 This is a very important step for this specific component, we will explain later, why it is.

 .. code-block:: python